QCA Code Compliance

 Paul Dupee has been involved in the management of both public and private companies in the USA and UK over many years and has extensive experience in corporate transactions.

-Todd Riggs is currently the Chief Operating and Financial Officer of Sellars Company, a profitably growing, privately held mid-sized manufacturer and marketer of proprietary nonwoven materials.
+Todd Riggs was previously the Chief Operating and Financial Officer of Sellars Company, a profitably growing, privately held mid-sized manufacturer and marketer of proprietary nonwoven materials.
 He has substantial experience with private equity portfolio companies and has deep operational, financial, and strategic expertise.
-He was appointed to the Board on 1 September 2021.
+He was appointed to the Board on 1 September 2021

 Directors keep their skillset up to date through membership of their respective professional bodies and as a result of interaction with other bodies with whom they work.